 Barrow Whaling Festival: the Nalukataq

 The fog stretched out like a grey pall beneath us.
 Visibility was nil; we were as if wrapped in a blinding cocoon as our airplane roared, swung up then down then up again and down.
 We realised the pilot was trying to land and after several disturbing, aborted attempts, we miraculously touched ground.
 The Alaska Airlines pilots are obviously highly trained, dealing with such extremes of weather.
 We’d finally arrived in Barrow on the Chukchi Sea, the northernmost town in America, in the Arctic Circle.
-The temperature, we were told over the loud speaker, was 0 degrees this July morning.
+The temperature, we were told over the loud speaker, was 0°C (30°F) this July morning.
 The snow and ice were all around us.
-This was a shock after sweltering in the 32 degrees of Fairbanks – just 1 1/2 hours south – where we’d been batting off clouds of mosquitoes just the day before.
+This came as a shock after sweltering in the 32°C (89.6°F) of Fairbanks – just 1 1/2 hours south – where we’d been batting off clouds of mosquitoes just the day before.
+As did the colour scheme: instead of the endless green of the spruce and pine forests around Fairbanks we were now in the land of grey and white as if in a faded old phtograph from a past age, with faces which told us we had arrived in a different ethnic area.

 We’d come for the Whale Festival, the Nalukataq, here up on the North Slope.
 They celebrate this festival around the Summer Solstice and Spike told us we were in luck because this was the first day and if we hurried we could make it for the “serving out”.